Triumvirate Primary Care Leadership and Change Agent Development Programme 2020

 Currently there are huge expectations on primary care and its ability to transform itself to meet the future needs of patients and populations.
-Policymakers and commissioners are driving forward new organisational forms, new collaborative arrangements and alliances and new ways of working in order to address ever increasing demands on general practice.
+Policymakers and commissioners are driving forward new organisational forms, new collaborative arrangements and alliances, such as Primary Care Networks (PCNs), and new ways of working in order to address ever increasing demands on general practice.

 What does Triumvirate achieve for your practice?